CLCStriders/striders/pages/kit.md

 To place an order for training t-shirts or vests please order directly from <a href="https://www.gloucestersports.com/shop-category.php?Cat=62">Gloucester Sports.</a>

-To place an order for anything else, please use this order form https://forms.cloud.microsoft/r/juaPFQzu0B
+To place an order for anything else, please use <a href="https://forms.cloud.microsoft/r/juaPFQzu0B>this order form</a>